railsuser2014/openobject-doc-book-en/2/2_5_CRM/2_5_CRM_case.rst

 	- reporting by date of the last action

-	- reporting by the length of time that it's been active.
+	- reporting by the length of time that it is been active.

 If you have defined several criteria Open ERP will apply the rule only if all of the criteria are valid.